ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-information-requests.md

   - **Confirmed** The user has confirmed their information request
   - **Completed** The information request has been completed by a Super User
 - **Email** Email of the user who sent the information request
-- **Request Type** 2 types of information requests: asking for a Data Export or to be removed
+- **Request Type** Information requests may be for *Export* or *Removal*.
 - **Requested** When the information was requested.
-- **ID** This is a unique identification number for the information request assigned automatically by Joomla.
-It is used to identify the item internally, and you cannot change this number.

 ## Tips

-- Click on the Email address to view the information request
+- Select a request Email address to manage the information request.